bormat/borto_circular_serialize/README.md

 Sometimes you want keep the class of object you serialize.

-Just add the property serializationName to your object or your class
+Just add the property serializationName to your object or your class prototype.

 	var theClass = function(){};
 	theClass.prototype.serializationName = "theClass";